 Welcoming community of users and developers: get in touch and join us!

-We illustrate with an example how the OGGM workflow is applied to the Tasman Glacier in New Zealand (see figure below).
-Here we describe shortly the purpose of each processing step, while more details are provided in other sections:
+We illustrate with an example how the multiple flowlines OGGM workflow is applied to the Tasman Glacier in New Zealand.
+Below the figure we describe shortly the purpose of each processing step, while more details are provided in other sections.

 - Catchment areas and widths